reorx/project_sketch/README.md

 - `manage.py`

+  Try `pip install click` & `./manage.py ping` to see how it works.

-  If you are writing some sort of service that need to be run by a complicated way, and you realize that the preparation code should not be put in the package, this is what you need. `manage.py` is a entrance script which you can customize your own command in it.
-By default, it uses [click](http://click.pocoo.org/3/) package, you can replace it by other things like [docopt](http://docopt.org/), or [fabric](http://www.fabfile.org/) but the file should be named `fabfile.py`, if you prefer.
+  If you are writing something needs to run in a complicated way, and you realize that this sort of code should not be put in the package, this is what you need. `manage.py` is a entrance script which you can customize your own command in it.
+By default, it uses [click](http://click.pocoo.org/3/) to define commands & options, you can replace it by other things like [docopt](http://docopt.org/), or [fabric](http://www.fabfile.org/) (the file should be named `fabfile.py` then), if you prefer.

   If you are writing a pure import-only package, feel free to remove it.